facelessuser/coloraide/docs/src/markdown/compositing.md

 # Compositing and Blending

 Alpha compositing and blending are tied together under the umbrella of compositing.
 Each is just an aspect of the overall compositing of colors.
-Blend is run first, followed by alpha compositing.
+Compositing simply controls how colors are resolved when they are layered on top of each other.

 ColorAide implements both alpha compositing and blending as described in the [Compositing and Blending Level 1][compositing-level-1] specification.
 Alpha composting is based on [Porter Duff compositing][porter-duff].
-By default, the `compose` method uses the `normal` blend mode and the `source-over` Porter Duff operator.
+By default, the `layer` method is used to layer colors on top of each other applying the appropriate compositing, using the `normal` blend mode and the `source-over` Porter Duff operator by default.

+/// warning | Deprecated 4.0
+`compose` method was deprecated in favor of the new `layer` method.
+///

+/// new | New in 4.0
+A new `layer` method was added which uses a more intuitive name and aligns with how how multiple colors are handled in other similar APIs such as `average()`, `interpolate()`, etc.
+///

 ## Blending